teamup4highered/build-a-mobile-app-course/README.md

 Test on real mobile device, either Android or iPhone.

 **Requirements to complete:**
-1. pulish a test link for others to test
+1. publish a app for others to test
 2. receive one peer review for your app
 3. give one peer review after testing a peer app